slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Advertising has us chasing cars and clothes, working jobs we hate so we can buy shit we don’t need."
 -- Chuck Palahniuk [1963]*

-> *"A man who stops advertising to save money is like a man who stops a clock to save time."
--- Henry Ford [1863]*

 We’re all in sales.
 To sell is to deal with objections.

 Sales used to be about information asymmetry but now it’s mostly applied persuasion and keeping relationships.
 Best sellers are now ambiverts.
 Being recomendend is the best marketing.